 Normally, baked oatmeal cups use eggs as a binder.
 A binder is an ingredient that holds everything together.
 Eggs are a great binder, but they're not the only game in town.

-The applesauce also brings some natural sweetness to these baked oatmeal cups, which allowed me to use just a touch of maple syrup.
+The applesauce also brings some natural sweetness to these oatmeal cups, which allowed me to use just a touch of maple syrup.

 - Blueberry vanilla: omit the orange zest, use 1 cup blueberries instead of cranberries, add 1 teaspoon vanilla extract